minhluu2000/mlcad2025_vcdiag/README.md

 ## Additional Information

 This framework is part of an ongoing development effort.
-For future updates, please refer to **[our GitHub page](https://your-dataset-link.com)**.
+For future updates, please refer to **this GitHub page**.

 For questions, feel free to email **minhdanhluu2000@gmail.com**.
 While I will do my best to respond promptly, please understand that responses may be delayed due to limited availability.